 God responds that Abram’s heir will come from his own loins.
 Sara Koenig, Associate Professor of Biblical Studies at Seattle Pacific University, points out that it will be another 14 years before God makes good on this promise.
 So for the next fourteen years, Abram has to live on trust.
-Have you ever had to base your life on an illusive hope that may not pan out at all?
+Have you ever had to base your life on a wisp hope that may not pan out at all?
 Sometimes we are called to place our bets on promises that are hard to believe.

-YHWH adds a very concrete part to this promise, one that is both imaginative and poetic: “Look toward heaven and count the stars, if you are able to count them… So shall your descendants be.”
+The Most High adds a very concrete part to this promise, one that is both imaginative and poetic: “Look toward heaven and count the stars, if you are able to count them… So shall your descendants be.”
 I imagine that would be a pretty hard promise to believe, if one was childless.

 Reaching back into Genesis, Paul shows the Romans and Galatians that God declared Abram righteous, not because of the Law of Moses, which would not be given for another 500 years, but rather because of Abraham’s faith in God’s promise.
 Faith is not believing facts about God, the Bible or doctrine.
 It is trusting God’s promises.
 Abram trusted God.
 This is the only path to true righteousness.